Patrick FISHER

 includes a one-lobe disk cam, four-cylinder radial configuration

 that has opposed cylinders spaced at 90[deg.] intervals.
-Two pairs
+Two

-pistons.
-This four-cylinder radial arrangement requires a one-lobe
+opposed pistons.
+This four-cylinder radial arrangement requires

-additional advantages of improved fuel economy, decreased
+having the additional advantages of improved fuel economy,

-emissions and reduced vibration.
-Alternatively, this mechanism can
+decreased emissions and reduced vibration.
+Alternatively, this

-A three-lobe cam can be used, but requires four rows for balance,
+type arrangement.
+A three-lobe cam can be used, but requires

-whereby vibrations are cancelled out due to the offset
+four rows for balance, whereby vibrations are cancelled out due

-reciprocating forces.
+to the offset reciprocating forces.

 For providing an alternative four-beam, eight-cylinder radial

-arrangement, the four follower arms, as described in the previous
+arrangement, the four follower arms, as described in the

-arrangement can be used with one or three-lobe cams.
+beam radial arrangement can be used with one or three-lobe cams.

 Another alternative of the invention is a one or three-lobe cam